 - Check the cost.
 It’s safe to say that the very inexpensive sets that consist of flimsy feeling pots and pans may not be the best ones.
 They more likely contain metallic compounds that you don’t want in your cookware at all.
 In addition, they will likely have less of a barrier between the pan’s material and the food you prepare in it.
 They last the least amount of time and their safety is less certain the longer they are used.

-Are the pots and pans I have at home stainless steel and are they safe?
+Are the pots and pans of Stainless Steel Cookware I have at home safe?

-If those clues are missing, you can check your cookware quality and makeup by looking up the brand.
+If those clues are missing, you can check your Stainless Steel Cookware quality and makeup by looking up the brand.
 As discussed above, some brands are known for higher quality cookware than others.

 If a brand name is not obvious you might be able to guess what your cookware is made of.
 Stainless steel will be heavier than aluminium, but lighter than cast iron.
 Coated cast iron will be heavy but have a nice paint-like coating.
 Glass is usually obvious, as is copper.
 Stainless steel will often feel smooth and look shiny.

-With some accuracy, you can test whether a particular stainless steel pot or pan is still okay to use.
+With some accuracy, you can test whether a particular Stainless Steel Cookware is still okay to use.
 A pan is generally safe to use if it looks in good condition, with no marks or scratches on the interior of the surface.
 A pan that looks like this is both effective to cook with and, most importantly, not leaching dangerous heavy metals that can slowly build up in your body.

 If you want to try out a different sort of material for your kitchen, check out some of the copper cookware sets I have reviewed.
 One of the best sets on my site is the Mauviel M’heritage M250B Copper Cookware Set.